matanox/extractor/readme.md

-Extracts and normalizes the type relationships and call graph of scala sbt projects.
+Extracts and normalizes the type relationships and call graph of scala sbt projects, through an sbt plugin which injects a compiler plugin and normalizes data across projects.

 ### development notes: